If you’re looking to highlight important onboarding tasks for your new customers, you may have considered using a Pendo onboarding checklist.

 • Pendo’s checklists have a clean, modern design.

-• SaaS companies using Pendo will be confused and disorientated by the absence of checklists from Pendo’s Guide feature.
-Pendo doesn’t offer much checklist analytics either.
+• SaaS companies using Pendo might be confused by the absence of checklists from Pendo’s Guide feature.

-• Pendo’s checklists are not available on their free trial and are only included in the pricey “pro” subscription.
+• Pendo’s checklists aren’t available on their free plan and are only included from the Base plan upwards.

 • Segmentation of checklists is much easier on Userpilot than it is on Pendo.